EFWob/OdroidGoRadio/README.md

 Three more libraries are needed compared to the previous release, see [Compiling](#compiling) below.

-Before using Genre playlist, you must download the playlists from the radio database.
+Before using Genre playlists, you must download the playlists from the radio database.
 See [Using Genres](#using-genres) below.

+I also rebased to the latest version of the ESP32-Radio (see https://github.com/Edzelf/ESP32-Radio).

+Some minor improvements include:
+- the spectrum analyzer will now show on stations where it did not show in the first release.
+- text that is to long for its section (namely radio text and station name) will be cut to fit and not overlap in the next section

+In the /pic directory of this repository is a (very) short demo that shows switching from playing a preset from preferences to the genre "disco"
+(if you do not like the appearance of the spectrum analyzer: do not worry, you can configure the layout and behaviour, up to switching it off completely).

 ## Basic Idea
 This is a project to port the ESP32-Radio by Edzelf (see https://github.com/Edzelf/ESP32-Radio) to the Odroid-Go to use the